 - A. MEMORIAL SERVICES

 - B. TRANSPORTATION OF THE REMAINS

 - C. FLAGS AND HONOUR GUARDS

-- 1. Arrange an annual memorial event to honour the deceased staff members.
-Traditionally, during Staff Day at Headquarters (in September) a memorial service is held at which there is a roll-call of staff, both civilian and military, who have lost their lives in the line of duty.
-In view of the number of casualties in peace-keeping missions and related events, it might be appropriate to arrange an official memorial service at Headquarters, to be held annually on an appropriate date, for example, during the session of the General Assembly, to honour staff members who have lost their lives in the line of duty during the preceding 12 months.
-In the case of catastrophic events, special memorial events may also be arranged at Headquarters and duty stations away from Headquarters. - 2.
-Organize a memorial service for the deceased.
-In principle, it is the responsibility of the parent department/office/duty station of the deceased, through the chief of the relevant office, to organize a memorial service at a suitable site, subject to the wishes of the next of kin and with due respect for religious beliefs and customs.
-Memorial services held at the parent duty station do not, of course, preclude the organization of other memorial services.
-Colleagues should feel welcome to organize suitable memorials for the deceased.
-When the circumstances of a staff member's death or his or her position in the Organization is of such public interest as to involve the Secretariat as a whole, OHRM, in consultation with the EOSG, may assume the responsibility, either at its own initiative or at the request of the coordinating department or office, for organizing a memorial service. - 3.
+- D. NOTIFICATION VISIT

+- 2. For the purpose of organizing an annual memorial, it is important that the following information be sent to EPST/OHRM immediately following a staff member's death as a result of malicious act, violence or natural disaster.
+EPST/OHRM will require the following information: gender/rank, index number, first name, last name, duty station, nationality, circumstance of death, date of death and location of death.
+Additionally, EPST/OHRM will require next of kin information such as first name, last name, address, phone number and an email. - 3.
+Organize a memorial service for the deceased at the duty station.
+It is the responsibility of the local office at the duty station of the deceased, to organize a memorial service at a suitable site, subject to the wishes of the next of kin and with due respect for religious beliefs and customs. - 4.
 Take into account the wishes of the family and the cultural background of the deceased.
 In planning a memorial service, it is important to take into account the wishes of the family, even if the service will be attended primarily by the colleagues of the staff member, and also the cultural background of the deceased.
-The family focal point may act as the liaison between the family and the Organization with regard to the following: - a.
-Official memorial service to be held at Headquarters.
-An adhoc inter-office working group should be convened to oversee the preparations.
-The group should work in close coordination with the Executive Office of the Secretary-General and other offices/departments affected and should be convened by the Assistant Secretary-General for OHRM.
+The Family Focal Point may act as the liaison between the family and the Organization with regard to the following: - a.
+Official annual memorial service to be held at Headquarters.
+An ad hoc inter-office working group coordinated by EPST/ OHRM will oversee the preparations at least four months prior to the event.
+The group will work in close coordination with the Executive Office of the Secretary-General and other offices/departments affected. - b.

-- b.
 Memorial services to be held within a department/office/duty station away from Headquarters.
-The Chief of Office should convene a working group to oversee the preparations. - 4.
-Decide the size of the memorial service and the degree of its formality.
-The size of the memorial service and the degree of its formality should be decided upon first.
-High-level memorial services to be attended by more than 200 people will require a large conference room or similar facility, which will have to be booked or rented.
-A list of speakers will also be needed.
-Some departmental memorial services for 20-50 participants may be held in departmental conference rooms.
-Smaller memorials may take place in the Meditation Room at Headquarters in New York or in the office of the DOA/CAO at offices away from Headquarters. - 5.
-Regular protocol for memorial services.
-For memorial services, the need for the following may be taken into consideration: - a.
+The Chief of Office is expected to convene a working group to oversee the preparations. - 5.
+The following arrangements may be considered when planning a memorial service event: - a.
 Designating the master of ceremonies. - b.
 Preparing and printing a simple programme of events, which may include a favourite quote, poem or picture of the deceased.